Around one in five refugees granted Homes for Ukraine visas have arrived in UK

 Jayne Coppinger and her partner are one of five households in Wysall, a village near Nottingham, sponsoring families under the Homes for Ukraine scheme.

-The couple helped a mother and her two children apply over a month ago on March 22.
+The couple helped a mother and her two children in Poland apply over a month ago on March 22.

 Kataryna, 37, had her visa approved last week, her son, 14, received confirmation of his application on Monday, but her four-year-old daughter is still waiting.